Borgward Group: Overseas presence

-At the 14th International Motor Show in Dubai on 14 November 2017, the Borgward BX5 and 7 were introduced to GCC countries.
+At the 14th International Motor Show in Dubai on 14 November 2017, the Borgward BX5 and BX7 were introduced to GCC countries.

 The brand was distributed in Malaysia by Go Bremen Motors.
 An agreement signed between GBM and Borgward would have brought manufacturing of vehicles and exports to some parts of ASEAN.
 However, plans to launch the brand in Malaysia in 2019 were stalled.
+In the end, Go Auto did distribute Borgwards in Malaysia in a sporadic manner, with sales ending in 2021.

-On 7 July 2018, the Luxembourgish company AUTODIS ESCH/MERSCH was appointed as the first European retailer/distributor for Borgward.
+On 7 July 2018, the Luxembourgish company Autodis Esch/Mersch was appointed as the first European retailer/distributor for Borgward.
+The European market received the larger BX7 beginning in 2018, followed by the smaller BX5.
+Borgward obtained Russian type approval for the BX7 in 2018 but never established any local distribution.

 In April 2020, it was announced that DSM Global Company is in partnership with GBM to handle car exports to Nepal with the former handling Nepali operations.

-Borgward announced that the company will retail its vehicles to Britain and Ireland in 2019 with models distributed by International Motors.
+Borgward had plans to retail its vehicles to Britain and Ireland in 2019 with models distributed by International Motors, but that did not proceed.

-Production

-Foton is currently Borgward's sole investor, but both companies have repeatedly announced that the ownership structure may change over time.
+Models